 The Tenkara Starter Kits have been very popular ever since I first introduced them.
 They are an easy way for someone new to tenkara to get what they need to start out.
 The kits contain a rod, a matching line and a pair of line holders.
 Initially, I packaged flies and tippet with the kits, but most of the buyers had been fly fishing for years and already had both tippet and flies.
 The kits now have what you need to go from fly fishing to tenkara fishing.
 If you have never fly fished before, flies, tippet and streamside tools are also available to go with the kits.

-The Nissin Starter Kit is new, and is built around the Nissin Pro Square 360 7:3 rod or the 320 6:4 rod.
+The Nissin Starter Kit is built around the Nissin Pro Square 320 or 360 7:3 rod.
 More and more people are asking me for rods that are made in Japan.
 Other than some of the rods carried here on TenkaraBum.com, nearly all the rods available in the US are made in China.
 Even the newest, fanciest models do not match the Japanese rods - particularly with respect to weight (but also action).
 The Japanese rod makers have been making tenkara rods for decades - and it shows.
 The Nissin rods chosen for the kit are very light, very sensitive, and capable of casting a very light line.
 To me, fishing with the lightest line I can get away with and keeping nearly all the line off the water's surface is the essence of tenkara.
-The Nissin Starter Kit is $182 or $199, depending on the rod.
+The Nissin Starter Kit is $199 or $209, depending on the rod.
 Rod, line, and line holders all made in Japan.

 Tenkara has no strict rules.
 Enjoy tenkara in your own way.